 The Tariff Crisis had another long-term, unintended consequence.
 When Calhoun resigned from the vice-presidency (mainly because his wife refused to socialize with Peggy Eaton), Martin Van Buren replaced him.
 With Van Buren being from New York and Jackson from Tennessee, their administration helped forge a national identity for the Democratic Party.
 Rather than morphing into a regional (mainly southern) party, they stayed strong along a north-south axis, with a common support for slavery binding them together.
 That helped stave off regional conflict for another quarter-century, though the Democrats ultimately broke apart regionally during the sectional crisis leading up to the Civil War.
 The South seceded from the Union shortly after the Democrats split into northern and southern factions at their summer convention in 1860, paving the way for Abraham Lincoln’s victory as a Republican.

 If Jackson put South Carolina in its proper place, he over-stepped his bounds in his treatment of Indians and the Supreme Court.
 In fairness to his harsh reputation, Jackson’s Indian policy was no less enlightened than the Founders or the presidents that followed.
 As we saw in Chapter 3, Europeans granted themselves the right to conquer and take land from anyone on Earth not ruled by a Christian sovereign through the Discovery Doctrine.
 As we saw in Chapter 9, George Washington saw the “merciless savages” as “wolves and beasts” that deserved nothing from Whites but “total ruin.”
 Washington thought buying land from Indians would be more cost-effective, though, than war.
 And as we saw in Chapter 12, a harsh policy of displacement continued from Thomas Jefferson on through the administrations of Abraham Lincoln and his successors, all the way to 1890.
 At the beginning of the 19th century, Jefferson told Indians they had to migrate west or acculturate among Whites, defined as converting to Christianity, farming instead of hunting, and developing a written language.
 American rulers underestimated how many groups would take them up on their offer, which some of the Five Civilized Tribes did.
 These major eastern tribes included the Chickasaws, Choctaws, Creeks, Cherokees, and Seminoles.
-Some Cherokees even bought slaves to grow cotton.
+One Cherokee, Sequoyah (right), developed a written language and some Cherokees even bought slaves to grow cotton.

 By Jackson’s administration, though, Whites coveted that cotton land (and gold in the aptly-named White County Georgia) and started overturning treaties to take it for themselves.
 Take a moment to scroll over the 1830s on the Invasion of America’s timeline.
 In Georgia, Cherokees sued based on their treaties and actually won in the Supreme Court on their second try.
 Unlike every president before and most after (Lincoln and Nixon were arguably exceptions), Jackson didn’t honor the judicial branch as the final arbiter of American law.
 He mocked Justice John Marshall and the judiciary for not having an army and encouraged citizens to ignore the Supreme Court.